rohanb10/path-editor/README.md

 4. Polylines

 I am working on adding GPX that is compatible enough to upload to Strava.

+## Sample Files
+A bunch of sample files to use can be [found here](https://rohanb10.github.io/path-editor/sample_files/)

 ## Map Settings and Privacy
 The settings drawer contains some basic options to configure the UI of the map.
 These settings are saved in a cookie that expires in 14 days.